In order to do programming exercises, you need to install several software packages:

 Google Chrome has a tendency to update itself.
 When this happens you will need to update your chrome driver manually.

-Download the script and test it with python
+To test the installed packages download the script and test it with python

 The script will test if the python packages are installed and uses selenium to access google.com.
+Note that this script tests the installations required for the Securing Software course.
+These packages are not needed for Advanced topics.

 Downloading the exercises